Mogadischu (film): Synopsis

 On 13 October 1977, Lufthansa Flight 181, a Boeing 737-230 Adv named Landshut, is on its way from the vacation island of Mallorca to Frankfurt when it is hijacked by a team of four terrorists representing the Popular Front for the Liberation of Palestine.
 They demand the release of several leaders of the Red Army Faction (RAF) who are imprisoned in Germany.
 German Chancellor Helmut Schmidt refuses to negotiate with terrorists, aware that he is endangering not only the lives aboard the Landshut, but also that of German business leader Hanns Martin Schleyer, who is being held hostage by the RAF.

 The plane makes its way through several stops to Aden in South Yemen, where the captain, Jürgen Schumann, is murdered by the hijackers.
 The plane continues on its way, eventually landing in Mogadishu, Somalia.
 As flight attendant Gabriele Dillmann and the surviving crew try their best to keep their passengers safe and calm, Colonel Ulrich Wegener leads the German federal police's newly formed counter-terrorism unit, GSG 9, in preparations to storm the Landshut.

 In the night between 17 and 18 October, Schmidt gives Wegener the order to storm the plane and free the hostages.
-Somali ranger units create a fire as a distraction, allowing members of GSG 9 to approach the Landshut from behind and from the sides.
+Somali ranger units create a fire as a distraction, allowing members of GSG 9 to approach the Landshut from behind.
 Operation "Feuerzauber" is successful, with all hostages rescued.
 Three hijackers are gunned down and killed, the fourth is seriously injured.
 One GSG 9 member and a flight attendant are injured.
 Schmidt is informed by phone that "the job is done."